webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

   For a buffer, the only dimension is its length, or rather, the length of its binding [^binding].
-Above, when we used a buffer as a 2D array, we needed `width`.
-We'd have to either hard code that value or pass it in some how[^how-to-pass-data].
-With a texture we can call `textureDimensions` to get the texture's size.
+Above, when we used a buffer as a 2D array, we needed `width` to convert from a 2d coordinate to a 1d buffer index.
+  We'd have to either hard code the value for `width` or pass it in some how[^how-to-pass-data].
+With a texture we can call `textureDimensions` to get the texture's dimensions.

   [^binding]: When you create a bind group and you specify a buffer you can optionally specify an offset and length.
 In the shader, the length of the